How to Manage Regulatory Requirements Effectively

 Looking to Move from Manual to Automated ASR Ordering?

-Seygen’s SMX Gateway Platform supports an automated ASR application that, for smaller, more common changes is basically plug-and-play by simply tailoring it for your specific telecom needs, such as who you send the forms to and which internal systems you pull the information from.
+Seygen’s SMX API Integration Platform supports an automated ASR application that, for smaller, more common changes is basically plug-and-play by simply tailoring it for your specific telecom needs, such as who you send the forms to and which internal systems you pull the information from.
 To automate your ASR ordering, we start by reviewing our current ASR solution with you, showing you how we’ve built a user interface (UI) for the standard ASR forms that display the cryptic ASR form in a way that is much easier to read and understand.
 You’ll be able to quickly see how this will help you reduce your training needs and data entry errors.

 We work with you to review your full ASR process to identify unique aspects and challenging or painful issues to address with a more streamlined order management solution.
 We become an integral part of your team throughout the software development life cycle, carefully planning for regulatory updates so that you can meet each deadline.